hanelliotn/hanelliotn.github.io/_pages/about.md

 I graduated from the [University of California, Davis](https://cs.ucdavis.edu/) (B.S.
-Computer Science, class of 2021), and am currently an associate software engineer at [Salesforce](https://www.salesforce.com/) working primarily on cloud development that involve Github APIs, AWS, Docker, Jenkins, Grafana and Shell, with Python and Java as main programming languages.
+Computer Science, class of 2021), and am currently an associate software engineer at [Salesforce](https://www.salesforce.com/) working primarily on developer experience that involve Github APIs, AWS, Docker, Jenkins, Grafana and Bash scripting, with Python and Java as main programming languages.

 I have had two years of experience, and would love to grow my skills in the field of